Mesa de Maya: Piñon Canyon Maneuver Site

-In 2003, the Army proposed to expand the existing Piñon Canyon Maneuver Site (PCMS) by as much as 6.9 million acres (27,923 km2) of land owned by private citizens and the Comanche National Grassland in southeastern Colorado.
+In 2003, the U.S. Army proposed to expand the existing Piñon Canyon Maneuver Site (PCMS) by as much as 6.9 million acres (27,923 km2) of land owned by private citizens and the Comanche National Grassland in southeastern Colorado.
 The proposed expansion would include the Mesa de Maya in Colorado and make PCMS three times larger than any other military base in the United States.
 Two citizens organizations were founded to oppose the expansion: The Pinyon Canyon Expansion Opposition Coalition and Not l More Acre.
 They characterized the proposed expansion as "one colossal land grab."
 The impetus for these organizations came from ranchers and local citizens who wished to preserve private property and the traditional ranching economy of southeastern Colorado.
-In 2013, the proposed PCMS expansion was cancelled.
+In 2013, the Army canceled the proposed PCMS expansion.